The Rat Catchers: Surviving episodes

 It is believed that the only copies of episodes which have survived are 'Ticket to Madrid' and 'The Unwitting Courier'.
 The latter was spotted on a torrent site and apparently originated from a VHS copy of a 16mm film print obtained at a film convention.

 In addition to the above, the action sequences from episode 23 (series 2) "The Heel of Achilles" survive as poor quality film copies.

 Theme tune

 Performed by pianist Johnny Pearson, the full-length recording of "The Rat Catchers theme" tune was released on [Columbia] DB 8751 ([EMI]).
 It failed to make the charts.
 The recording opens with the line "Say Yes, if you understand me" (mimicking Brigadier Davidson's catch-phrase line, "Say so, if you understand me"), before launching onto a full piano and strings-led theme.

 Books

-Two books were released accompany the series during the time it was broadcast; 'All in a Day's Work' and 'The End of the Fourth Reich' by David Ray.
+Two books were released to accompany the series during the time it was broadcast; 'All in a Day's Work' and 'The End of the Fourth Reich' by David Ray.